akvo/akvo-reporting/Documentation/tutorials/embedding_reports/Enabling_Viewing_reports_without_a_login.md

 # **Enabling viewing of reports on ReportServer without a login**

 To allow users to view report results without being logged into the ReportServer you need to make use of 'httpauthexport'.
-The details for the connection are setup in the ReportServer file 'httpauthexecute.cf'.
+The details for the connection are configured in the ReportServer file 'httpauthexecute.cf'.

 ## Before you begin you will need to have the following: